equiviolent/ChadLinux/README.md

   * [Autotools](https://www.gnu.org/software/automake/manual/html_node/index.html#SEC_Contents)

 Instructions:
-  * Must use a virtual machine.
+  * Build on a virtual machine.
   * Respect these standards [IEEE](https://pubs.opengroup.org/onlinepubs/9699919799/), [LSB](https://refspecs.linuxfoundation.org/lsb.shtml).
-  * Must use a kernel version >= 4.0, stable or not.
+  * Kernel version >= 4.0, stable or not.
   * The kernel sources must be in /usr/src/kernel-$(version)
   * Must use at least 3 differents partitions. (root, /boot and a swap partition).
   * The distro must implement a kernel_module loader, like udev.
-  * Use 32-bit system.
+  * Use 64-bit system.
-  * Must use a sofware for central management and configuration, like SysV or SystemD.
+  * Use a sofware for central management and configuration, like SysV or SystemD.
-  * Must boot with boot loaders, like LILO or GRUB.
+  * Boot with boot loaders, like LILO or GRUB.
-  *